SGH Warsaw School of Economics: Sports centre

-There are two gyms, a fitness room, a swimming pool and a sauna available for students on the SGH campus.
+There are two gyms, a fitness room, a swimming pool, and a sauna available for students on the SGH campus.
 One may sign up for either Physical Education (PE) class or varsity team activities, neither of which is compulsory.
-PE classes include: soccer, basketball, volleyball, callanetics, aerobics, swimming and dancing.
-Varsity team activities offered are: karate, skiing, aerobics, rock climbing, tennis, table tennis, track and field sports, sailing, soccer, swimming, volleyball and basketball.
+PE classes include soccer, basketball, volleyball, callanetics, aerobics, swimming, and dancing.
+Varsity team activities include karate, skiing, aerobics, rock climbing, tennis, table tennis, track and field sports, sailing, soccer, swimming, volleyball, and basketball.